back icon

 “It’s just about trying to draw on what I learnt last year [in India] and putting it in place this year.
 I felt year on year I certainly bowled better.”

 Rocchiccioli’s connection with Chennai, though, extends beyond just the MRF Pace Foundation.
-The 26-year-old is someone who idolises the bowling of Ravichandran Ashwin, and has spent hours and hours studying the footage of the veteran off-spinner from Tamil Nadu in order to improve his own bowling.
+The 26-year-old idolises Ravichandran Ashwin's bowling, and he has spent hours and hours studying the footage of the veteran off-spinner from Tamil Nadu in order to improve his own bowling.

 “There’s a reason why Ashwin is really good in the subcontinent.
-He is someone versatile throughout all over the world essentially.
+He is someone versatile all over the world, essentially.
 I’ve watched him bowl a lot, and he is also someone that uses a lot of overspin in India,” Rocchiccioli says.

 “Ashwin is very good at understanding what he needs to bowl and where.
-He also has the range to go from square [seam] to top spin.
-It made me realize that I need to add some subtle variations here and there.
-Ashwin’s the master of it, so being able to watch a lot of his footage helped me understand how to bowl in red clay and black clay wickets.
+He also has the range to go from square [seam] to top-spin.
+It made me realise that I need to add some subtle variations here and there.
+Ashwin’s the master of it, so being able to watch a lot of his footage helped me understand how to bowl on red clay and black clay wickets.

 “Even someone like Jadeja, how he packages his ability to hit the stumps consistently in India with his arm angles - I love watching them go about it.
 I can’t wait to watch them this summer.
 Particularly the way Ashwin goes about his business in Australia - he shows unbelievable versatility.”